swetharivignesh/swetharivignesh/README.md

 - 👋 Hi, I’m swetharivignesh
-- 👀 I’m interested in andriod development
+- 👀 I’m interested in Web development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on github and developer communities